create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 ### Viewer Controls

 - **Rotate:** Drag while holding down the left mouse button to rotate the scene.
 - **Pan:** Drag while holding down the middle mouse button (or scroll wheel) to move the scene.
-Alternatively hold down the *Option* or *Alt*-key and drag to move the scene.
+Alternatively hold down the *Alt* or *Option*-key and drag to move the scene.
 - **Zoom:** Scroll the mouse wheel to move closer or farther away.

 ## Walk Viewer